 Contacting a Long-Term Disability Lawyer is Beneficial for Your Claim

 Many claimants decide to handle their LTD claim on their own, but there are benefits to consulting with a long-term disability lawyer.
 The process is often complex.
 When you handle a claim on your own you are more likely to make a mistake.
 These mistakes may be minor, but they can cost you your benefits.
 A long-term disability insurance attorney can help you avoid these mistakes.

 Long-term disability policies are sometimes hard to understand.
 They often contain several limitations and exclusions among other vital information.
 Your policy also includes a definition of disability, which is essential to understand.
 To receive LTD benefits, you must prove you meet this definition.
 A member of our team can thoroughly review your policy and determine the best evidence to gather to prove your claim.

 An ERISA attorney can help guide you through the obstacles this federal law presents.
 Our team tracks all ERISA deadlines to ensure your insurer receives everything on time.
-With legal help, you can safely navigate the complex long-term disability insurance process.

 Our Team Will Gather the Best Evidence to Support Your Claim or Appeal

 Medical records are often your primary source of evidence; however, these records should not be your only source of evidence.
 Rather, you should submit supplemental evidence as part of your claim or appeal.
 CCK can gather this evidence for you.
 Our team utilizes various forms of supplemental evidence to support your claim, such as:

 - Specialized reports from treating physicians: Obtaining a specialized report from your treating physicians can highlight certain aspects of your condition that your medical records do not.
 Maintaining an open dialogue with your doctor helps them accurately describe your condition in these reports.